 - What’s the estimated cost of the project?
 For example, if you’re tackling a small landscaping project for $5k or less, it might not be personal loan territory.
 Instead, you might be better off paying with cash or a home equity line of credit (if you already have access).

 - What does your timeline look like?
 If you require fast funds, such as to complete an urgent project, you don’t have time to wait around for a home equity loan approval.
-A personal loan may fit nicely here, as you can usually receive a same-day decision in most cases after accepting the terms of the loan.
+A personal loan may fit nicely here, as money can be sent as soon as the next business day once you’re approved and accept the loan.

 - How comfortable are you with repaying a loan?
 If you can pay with cash, it’ll prevent you from taking on a monthly obligation.
 But if that’s not an option, consider the impact a loan will have on your long-term finances.
 For instance, a personal loan has flexible repayment terms – typically ranging from 36 to 84 months– so you can settle on the option that best suits your budget.

 If the cost of your project falls within the typical range of a personal loan, which may be no more than $35,000, this could be a smart choice.
 Benefits include:

 - Fast funding

 - No collateral

 - Flexible repayment terms

 - Competitive, fixed interest rate

 - No origination fees, no closing costs, and no prepayment penalties